minorg/minorgordon.net/_posts/2020-12-01-awesome-programmers.md

 ---
+categories: [learning]
+date:   2020-12-01
+description: Collection of links to the Wikipedia pages of various well-known programmers and computer scientists
 layout: post
 title:  "Awesome programmers"
-date:   2020-12-01
-description: Collection of links to the Wikipedia pages of various well-known programmers and computer scientists
 ---

 I'm a fan of the various "awesome-" lists on GitHub, like [`awesome-glam-semweb`](https://github.com/ncarboni/awesome-GLAM-semweb), "a curated list of various semantic web and linked data resources for heritage, humanities and art history practitioners".